CHRONIC DISEASE MANAGEMENT

 Step 2:

 Make an appointment with your GP to create a management plan.
 Make sure you tell the receptionist that it is a management plan that you need, as these often need extra-long appointments.
 Sometimes a practice nurse will help with this process as well.
-At Royal Park Medical, we will often take up to an hour to develop your management plan.
-We can bulk bill management plan appointments.
+At Royal Park Medical, we will often take up to an hour to develop your management plan (some time with the nurse then some time with the GP).

 A good GP Management Plan should be just that – a clear plan for the management of your health.
 It is a written (or computer) document that will outline all the steps that need to be taken over the next 1-2 years.
 This includes things your doctor needs to do, things you need to do, and things other health practitioners need to do.
 It will make clear who will do what, and when they will do it.